rafaelfamorim/demo-az-functions/README.md

 ## If you want to run it

 - Create these 3 keys in your environment:
-	- "CustomSendGridKeyAppSettingName" - Your SendGrid API Key (you can create a free account to test :D )
+	- `CustomSendGridKeyAppSettingName` - Your SendGrid API Key (you can create a free account to test :D )
-	- "FromEmail" - The from email, this address must be validated in SendGrid platform
+	- `FromEmail` - The from email, this address must be validated in SendGrid platform
-	- "ToEmail" - the email would receive your notication
+	- `ToEmail` - the email would receive your notication